amutu/zhparser/README.md

 Zhparser
 ========

-Zhparser is a PostgreSQL extension for full-text search of Chinese.It it implement a Chinese parser base on the Simple Chinese Word Segmentation(SCWS).
+Zhparser is a PostgreSQL extension for full-text search of Chinese.It implements a Chinese parser base on the Simple Chinese Word Segmentation(SCWS).

 INSTALL